Tax Lien Frequently Asked Questions (FAQ)

 Q: How will a tax lien affect me?

-A: A tax lien can have a significant impact on a taxpayers credit report.
-Once the IRS files the tax lien, all of your creditors will be notified, and the IRS will have a claim to your property before any other creditor.
-Since the IRS has claim before any other creditor, this makes it more difficult to borrow future money.
-The tax lien can show up on your credit report and will be available to all lenders to see.
-Recently, the three major credit bureaus decided to remove tax liens from credit reports.
-Also, IRS stated that those who pay off their tax debt or paid it off could request to have the tax lien withdrawn from their credit altogether.
+A: A tax lien used to have a significant impact on a taxpayers credit report.
+However, since the credit bureaus began removing tax liens, some lenders leverage other products now to assess if the taxpayer has a tax lien.
+Once the IRS files the tax lien, the tax lien becomes public, and the IRS will have a claim to your property.
+Since the IRS has priority for property acquired after a tax lien, this makes it more difficult to borrow future money.
+The tax lien may not show up on your personal credit report (since 2017) but can show up on other consumer and business reports.
+Also, IRS stated that those who pay off their tax debt or paid it off could request to have the tax lien withdrawn.
 Furthermore, those who owe less than $25k and set up a direct debit installment agreement can have the tax lien withdrawn (removed from public records) after demonstrating a successful payment history.

 Q: What property is subject to a tax lien?